Victoria Bridge, Hamilton

-Victoria Bridge (originally known as the Hamilton Traffic Bridge and later also as The Bridge Street Bridge) is a steel arch bridge in Hamilton, New Zealand.
+Victoria Bridge (originally known as the Hamilton Traffic Bridge and later also as The Bridge Street Bridge) is a steel arch bridge in Hamilton, New Zealand, connecting the suburbs of Hamilton Central and Hamilton East.
 The bridge has a Category I heritage protection.

+The bridge was designed by James Fulton, and G M Fraser was the contractor.
+Work erecting the bridge, which was pre-fabricated in England by the Cleveland Bridge & Engineering Company, started in 1909.
 The bridge has a main arch of 340 ft and 4 land spans.
 Its total length is 500 ft.
 The road is 18 ft wide and the footpath 4.5 ft.
 It cost £25,500, equivalent to over $4m in 2017.
 It replaced the 1879 timber Union Bridge.

 In 1929 stone steps were built beside the western end of the bridge to link to Ferry Bank.

+Union bridge 1879-1910

+From 1864 a punt linked East and West Hamilton.
+It suffered many problems and in April 1878 ratepayers approved a £7,000 loan to build a Traffic Bridge by 107 votes to 6.